 - Set the item's formula to return the value that you'd like to see on the custom form.

 - You likely want the formula item to be invisible, so go to the "Scripting and More" tab and set the formula's "Show this field if" value to "false".

 - You also probably do not want the formula to contribute to the generated note, so go to the "Note Formatting" tab and change the "Create a note for this item" to "never".

-Since the Ocean eForm 'pain' question can only have one reference, you can't have it directly populate both of the checkbox values on the PSS custom form.
+- Since 'pain' question in your Ocean eForm can only have one item reference, you cannot have it directly populate both of the checkbox values on the PS Suite custom form.

-Suppose the patient chooses 'No' for the question on the tablet.
-Consequently the 'PainYes' formula will evaluate to 'false' and the 'PainNo' formula will evaluate to 'true'.
+- Now, if the patient answers 'Yes' to the question on your Ocean eForm, the 'PainYes' formula will evaluate to 'true' and the 'PainNo' formula will evaluate to 'false'.

-When Ocean does the custom form field prepopulation, the 'PainNo' checkbox will be set to the value of 'true', which will make the checkbox checked.
-The 'PainYes' checkbox will be set to the value of 'false', which will leave it unchecked.
+- Then, when Ocean populates the PS Suite custom form field, the 'PainYes' checkbox will be set to the value of 'true', which will mark the checkbox checked.
+The 'PainNo' checkbox will be set to the value of 'false', which will leave it unchecked.